dwp/aws-analytical-dataset-generation/README.md

 Going forward if there is any new prefix like analytical-dataset/xxxx to be added explicit life cycle purge policy needs to be defined so that objects get expired appropriately

+# Lessons learnt
+Strange behaviour was observed when hive join operation is performed between tables created by spark and hive.
+This include not showing up records that have same value in two tables.
+During investigation as part of the ticket https://projects.ucd.gpn.gov.uk/browse/DW-7280.
+We found out that Hive versions are fully compatible with only certain versions of the spark as documented here https://cwiki.apache.org/confluence/display/Hive/Hive+on+Spark%3A+Getting+Started#HiveonSpark:GettingStarted-VersionCompatibility.
+As EMR comes up with its own combination of hive and spark versions, this issue is resolved by creating all tables in Hive while  other operations/transformations can still be done both Hive and spark.